 Congratulations on the efforts you’ve made to advance your education, career, and ultimately, your life.
 Choosing a college is a huge step.

-Whether you intend to take online classes, attend a physical campus university, or both, there are certain things you need to accomplish before deciding on a school.
+Whether you intend to take online classes, attend a campus based university, or both, there are certain things you need to accomplish before deciding on a school.

-The following information will help student prepare for enrolling into college and what they should do before they apply for college.
+The following information will help students prepare for enrolling into college and what they should do before they apply for college.

 Do you program computers for fun?
 Is massage therapy a passion?
 Can you envision yourself heading a successful corporation?
 Earning a college degree is a great opportunity to advance in an area you actually like.
 With so many available program options though, the hardest part is often narrowing down your decision to a single degree program.